 Approved for both letter and S/U grading.
 May be repeated.

 Examination of hundreds of contemporary films containing allusions to Greco-Roman antiquity.
 From the Matrix to Napoleon Dynamite, today's films often mention an ancient character, story or art object.
 These motifs are conscious and often essential to the theme of the film.
 We examine this interesting phenomenon by discussing film segments in class, reading about the history of the classical tradition in popular culture, and finally, forming into groups and examining specific types of films.
 Same as CWL 206.
 Prerequisite: CLCV 111 or CLCV 115 or consent of instructor.

 Origins and development of selected major genres in Western literature, emphasizing the relationship between classical representatives and their modern successors.
 Same as CWL 220.
 May be repeated as topic varies.

-Study of ancient epics and their relation to the social consciousness of their period; introductory and background lectures; and readings in the epic tradition of antiquity and its successors.
+Study of the heroes of ancient epics in relation to the cultures in which they were produced, taking Homer’s Odyssey as the point of departure and including near eastern heroes such as Gilgamesh, as well as female heroes such as Helen and Penelope; focuses on the epic and tragic tradition of ancient heroes and their successors.
 Same as CWL 263.
 Prerequisite: Sophomore standing or consent of instructor.